aptech/tspdlib/docs/tspdlib-landing.rst

 Description
 ----------------
 Unit root, cointegration, and causality testing tools for time series and panel data.

-It includes extensive coverage of testing in the presence of structural breaks.
+Includes extensive coverage of testing in the presence of structural breaks.

 Installation
 --------------